slubold/slubold.github.io/LS_Geometry_Summary.md

 This note provides a short summary of the paper "Identifying the latent space geometry of network models through analysis of curvature."
+The latent space (LS) model, originally proposed in Hoff (2002), uses low-dimensional representations of nodes to depict complex, high-dimensional dependencies between nodes in a network.

+The goal of this paper is to derive estimators of the